Partners in Waste Reduction

 Reused Materials

-Reuse is an essential component of waste reduction and played a major role in the interior finish of the building.
-Interior doors reclaimed from a demolished Odd Fellows hall in Halifax;
+Reuse is an essential component of waste reduction and played a major role in the interior finish of the building:

 • Decorative wood paneling salvaged from the hardwood flooring of St. Lawrence Church annex in Halifax;